rshariffdeen/CPR/doc/GetStart.md

 There are two important instrumentation required by CPR in order to generate a repair.
-First, CPR will synthesise an expression (in this case a boolean expression) to repair the program, the placeholder template for the expression needs to be instrumented with the API call '__trident_choice'.
+First, CPR will synthesise an expression (in this case a boolean expression) to repair the program, the placeholder template for the expression needs to be instrumented with the API call '__cpr_choice'.
 It takes 3 arguments; a location identifier, type of expression and program variables for the expression.
 The location identifier is to distinguish the expression for multi-line fixes.
 The type of expression dictates the components that can be used to synthesis the expression.
 For example; a boolean expression can use comparison operators such as ">", "!=",  while integer expressions can use operators such as "+", "/" etc. The last argument is a list of program variables to be used as inputs for the repair expression.
 Second, CPR validates each synthesised repair expression based on a user-provided specification which uses a program state/variable.
-"TRIDENT_OUTPUT" function can be used to provide the necessary observation in the program.
+"CPR_OUTPUT" function can be used to provide the necessary observation in the program.

 In our example, we need to validate the user provided input 'x', hence the patch